IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-tuexen-opsawg-pcapng.md

 For example, a little-endian machine can create a new pcapng file and add some binary data Custom Options to some non-Custom Block(s) in the file.
-This file can then be sent to a big-endian host, which will convert the Option Code, Option Length, and PEN fields of the options to big-endian format if it re-writes the file.
+This file can then be sent to a big-endian host, which will convert the Option Type, Option Length, and PEN fields of the options to big-endian format if it re-writes the file.
 However, if the software reading the file does not understand the contents of all of the Custom Options, it will leave the Custom Data payload of the options alone (as